 The neural network model is the most crucial part of an autonomous vehicle.
 Fitting a proper model is therefore an important task.
-Burro includes an easily customizable training pipeline for fitting neural networks from driving datasets.
+Part of this task is processing of the images taken by the vehicle in manual driving and used for training.
+Burro includes an easily customizable image pre-processing pipeline for training neural networks from driving datasets.
 This post provides a brief description thereof.

 The pipeline comprises components that are in fact just Python generator functions.
 They accept a tuple of image and steering values as input, and output a tuple of transformed values.
 Depending on the nature of the component it may act on the image, the steering value, or both.
 Below an example that accepts a steering angle in radians and returns it’s sinus value: